Definition of employee engagement

 - HR suggests specific actions — an action plan — based on the feedback, which the manager can take to address and improve

 Guided Action Plans create a closed-loop system with employee feedback; they give every leader the intel and power to drive impact in areas employees care about most.
 They also shift the dynamic from HR imposing accountability on managers — “here’s your feedback; please act on it accordingly” — to enabling that accountability.

 Driving action at scale is difficult without the help of technology, this is especially true in medium-to-large organisations

-EmployeeXM allows managers to automatically see their action plans as soon as the engagement results are in.
+EmployeeXM allows managers to automatically access their action plans as soon as the engagement results are in.

 All a manager needs to do is log in, open up their plans and follow them step by step.
 They can also track their progress, and check in regularly with the team through employee pulse surveys.

 The challenge: BlackRock wanted to close the experience gap, manage their employee data for analysis, and automatically distribute the right feedback to the right people with dashboards.